Career Readiness - The Liberal Arts Advantage

 - Active Citizenship & Community Engagement

 - Career Management

-In 2014, the Association of American Colleges and Universities asked employers what they most valued in both their recently-hired and experienced employees.
-Overwhelmingly, they reported not only that all should have a background in the liberal arts, but also that competencies such as thinking critically, communicating clearly, and solving complex problems are more important than specific undergraduate majors.
+We asked employers what they most valued in recently-hired and experienced employees.
+We also asked alumni what made them successful in their careers.
+Overwhelmingly, they reported that it was the liberal arts education generally and competencies such as thinking critically, communicating clearly, and solving complex problems, specifically.
+They also told us that the core competencies are more important than specific undergraduate majors.
 In other words, these employers are telling us is that a liberal arts degree, with its emphasis on a well-rounded education, is the foundation for a productive career.

 The Career Readiness Experience